 MN: How would you compare the Harpers Ferry Writers Conference and the New York Pitch and Shop to other writer conferences?

-KG: Algonkian and NYC Pitch and Shop focus much more on making one's writing
+KG: Algonkian and New York Pitch Conference focus much more on making one's writing

 publishable, salable and readable to a modern audience.
 Not very long ago I attended a workshop